-The Christiana Riot was a violent encounter that occurred in 1851 when a slave owner from Maryland attempted to arrest four fugitive slaves who had been living on a farm in Pennsylvania.
+The Christiana Riot was a violent encounter that erupted in September 1851 when a slave owner from Maryland attempted to arrest four fugitive slaves who had been living on a farm in Pennsylvania.
 In an exchange of gunfire, the slave owner, Edward Gorsuch, was shot dead.

 The incident was widely reported in newspapers and escalated tensions over enforcement of the Fugitive Slave Act.